Elon Musk and the Meaning of ‘Off the Record’

 Knappen placed the phrase in quotation marks, “possibly a sign of recent adoption at the time,” says Ammon Shea, an editor at Merriam-Webster.
 A century later, the term, as well as the practice it describes, is a well-known and well-worn element of journalism.
 But even after all that time, its collective meaning remains murky.
 Journalists and members of the general population, which include their potential sources, often have very different definitions for what it means to be “off the record.”
 The resulting miscommunication can have nasty consequences, and can amplify the chronic debate over sourcing practices, which has reached new heights this week, thanks to a controversial, anonymous op-ed in The New York Times.

 The latest illustration of this disconnect comes in the form of an email exchange between Elon Musk, the CEO of Tesla and SpaceX, and Ryan Mac, a BuzzFeed reporter.
-Earlier this summer, BuzzFeed, along with many other media organizations, covered a head-scratching spectacle that involved Musk, a British diver, and team of young soccer players trapped in a cave in Thailand.
+Earlier this summer, BuzzFeed, along with many other media organizations, covered a head-scratching spectacle that involved Musk, a British diver, and a team of young soccer players trapped in a cave in Thailand.
 The diver, Vern Unsworth, had made fun of Musk’s attempts to aid in rescue efforts of the soccer team, via a small submarine his engineers built and flew to the site.
 Musk responded by calling Unsworth a “pedo guy” on Twitter, but apologized soon after.

 Last week, Musk seemed to backtrack on his remorse, suggesting it was “strange” that Unsworth hadn’t sued him yet.
 But Unsworth’s lawyer had reportedly warned Musk that a libel lawsuit was imminent, so Mac emailed Musk for comment.
 “Off the record,” Musk wrote in an email.
 “I suggest that you call people you know in Thailand, find out what’s actually going on and stop defending child rapists.”